chiragsapra/nota/README.md

-# PHP and JS Task Files
+# PHP Task Files

-These are the task solution files given by the NOTAMEDIA.
+These are the PHP task solution files given by the NOTAMEDIA.